jason-white/personal-site/content/journal/2022-09-16_dads-birthday.md

 - m10p
 ---

-We made a quick trip to the coast to see my parents for my dad's birthday.
-His birthday is technically next week but we have a trip that was already planned in advanced.
+Spent most of the morning getting ready to drive to my parents place by the beach for my dad's birthday.
+Picked up some medications at Costco and it was so busy I had to park at the Lowe's Hardware next door.
+Never seen it so busy on a Friday.
+Mitch worked a half day so after around 1:00 we hit the road.

 {{< figure src="https://res.cloudinary.com/dpmsynxig/image/upload/f_auto,q_auto:good/v1667753934/2022%20Posts/2022-09-16_Dads-birthday/2022-09-16_leica-m10p-19.jpg" alt="older man wearing glasses posing for a photo holding a bundle of packaged guitar strings" caption="50mm Summilux ASPH / Leica M10-P" >}}